 That hasn’t stopped female visionaries from forging ahead.

-American Express research revealed women are starting an average of 1,821 net new U.S. businesses a day and the number of women-owned businesses has increased nearly 3,000 percent since 1972.
-Importantly, the number of firms owned by minority women has also grown by nearly three times that of all women-owned firms over the past 11 years, according to research by American Express.5
+Importantly, the number of firms owned by minority women has also grown by nearly three times that of all women-owned firms over the past 11 years, according to the latest research by American Express.5

 To encourage that growth, a select few venture capital funds are looking to improve access to capital.